macder/wfv-validation/README.md

 ## Install

-Note: WFV is in alpha testing and an official packaged release is not yet available.
-Once alpha testing is complete, WFV will be submitted for review into the official WordPress repo.
+Note: WFV is currently an alpha pre-release.
+An official packaged release is not yet available.

-In the meantime, you may install the pre-release by either downloading the zip, or with git.
+In the meantime, you may install the latest alpha by either downloading the zip, or with git.
 Note that [Composer](https://getcomposer.org/) is required for both methods

-The client API has standardized and there will be no more breaking changes as WFV moves towards the v1.0.0 milestone.

 ### Zip
 Download the latest [pre-release zip](https://github.com/macder/wfv-validation/releases)